-Medicine Park Aquarium & Sciences Center
+Visit Medicine Park Aquarium & Sciences Center

 The Medicine Park Aquarium and Sciences Center has over 90 native and non-native fish, reptile, amphibian, and mammal species on exhibit.
 Some of the species you can expect to see here include electric eels, pirahnas, paddlefish, and otters.

 There are various holiday experiences they put on throughout the year such as ‘Fish or Treat’ in October, summer concerts, and kids camps.
 Be sure to visit their facebook page here to stay updated with what’s happening.

 Lake Lawtonka is a huge man-made lake formed by a dam that can be visited at the lake’s southern end.
 The lake has over twenty miles of shoreline and offers plenty of recreation opportunities such as boating, fishing, and other water sports.

 It is a perfect place for swimming with a public beach available for day use which you can find on the lake’s eastern shore.
 This beach is also a good spot to picnic and enjoy views of the Wichita Mountains to the west.

 Fishing is great here and the lake is noted for it’s smallmouth bass catch and release program which has produced the current state record.
 Other fish in the lake include crappie, catfish, saugeye, and walleye.
 Boat ramps and fishing docks allow access to the lake at various points.

 Overnight campsites are available at both East Campground and Robinson’s Landing.
 Both campgrounds include hot showers and bathrooms.
 There are also several RV parks along highway 58 which runs parallel to the lake.